 One of spring’s garden harbingers, rhubarb stems burst through soil early in the growing season.
 The tart, colorful stems grace pies and jams with tangy flavor that is typically tamed with sugar or teamed with sweet strawberries.

-A true perennial, rhubarb adds sculptural beauty to the garden with its blocky stems and large leaves.
+Rhubarb adds sculptural beauty to the garden with its blocky stems and large leaves.
 While leaves offer textural beauty, they’re not part of the harvest package.
 Rhubarb leaves contain high concentrations of oxalic acid and shouldn’t be eaten.
-When harvesting stems, remove leaves and add them to the compost pile.
+When growing rhubarb, harvest the stems, then remove leaves and add them to the compost pile.

 Rhubarb grows best in zones where the ground freezes in winter.
 Plants require an extended chilling period with temperatures below 40 degrees to produce a crop of stems.
 As a result, rhubarb is commonplace in gardens throughout the coldest sections of the country, although it can be grown as far south as Zone 7.

 A true perennial, rhubarb plants can yield harvests 5 to 8 years or longer.
 Once plants are established, they don’t transplant easily, so choose your planting site carefully.
 Rhubarb thrives in full sun but will yield to light shade.
-Select a location that gives plants ample room; individual rhubarb plants can measure 4 to 5 feet across.
+Select a location that gives plants ample room; individual rhubarb plants can measure up to four feet wide and tall.

 Plant crowns in spring as soon as soil is workable.
-Tuck plants into slightly acidic soil rich in organic matter.
-Rhubarb crowns require shallow planting, but because plants are such heavy feeders, you should dig planting holes at least a foot deep.
-Fill the hole with a mixture of well-rotted manure or compost blended with the soil you removed.
-Bring that nearly level with surrounding soil, so that your plant crowns are 2 to 4 inches deep.
-If your soil is heavy clay, plant rhubarb in raised beds.
+Tuck plants into slightly acidic soil rich in organic matter; blend in plenty of well-rotted manure or compost, or amend the soil with Miracle-Gro® Garden Soil for Vegetables & Herbs.
+Rhubarb crowns require shallow planting (around 4 inches deep), but because plants are such heavy feeders, you should dig planting holes at least a foot deep.
+If your soil is heavy clay, you may want to consider planting rhubarb in raised beds filled with soil designed especially for that kind of growing environment, such as Miracle-Gro® Raised Bed Soil.

 Established plants need to be divided every 5 to 10 years.
 You’ll know it’s time to divide when stems are crowded and thin.
 Divide when plants are dormant, in early spring or fall.
 Dig and lift clumps, cutting roots into pieces about 2 inches across.
 Take care not to damage the buds on the top of each root section.
 Replant the best sections.